 My sweet and lovely friend, Iris (The Daily Dietribe), has the roundup of the Adopt A Gluten-Free Blogger event up!
 Not only did Iris do a beautiful job, but so did everyone who participated.
-Be sure to check out all the entries here.
-(You’ll want to hang around and visit a while, too.
-There are amazing recipes like this one for Sweet Sesame Noodles.)
 The info on the June adoption event has not yet been announced.
 I’ll share it when Sea (Book of Yum), the event’s creator, announces the particulars.